 Our whole family loves these pears!
 Since everyone will eat them for snacks, I will keep on dehydrating pears until we get tired of them!

-A few more things about Dehydrated Pears
+A few more things about Drying Pears

 How long to dehydrate pears?